Starter Homes scheme

 Where exactly will the homes be?

-Starter Homes will be on under-used or unviable commercial or industrial land not currently earmarked for housing.
+Starter Homes will be built on under-used or unviable commercial or industrial land which is not currently earmarked for housing.

 Are there any restrictions?

 Yes.
 And, if starter homes are sold within the first 15 years of purchase, you will need to repay some or all of the 20% discount available under the scheme.